Troubleshooting

 systemctl status sixfab-connectto inspect the agent.

-The ALPON is an industrial edge AI gateway with LTE Cat 4, dual-band Wi-Fi 5, and two Gigabit Ethernet ports.
-When more than one path is available, ALPON Cloud handles failover in priority order.
+The ALPON X5 AI carries LTE Cat 4, dual-band Wi-Fi, and two Gigabit Ethernet ports.
+When more than one path is available, the Sixfab Connect agent handles failover in priority order.
 Most connectivity problems reduce to antenna, SIM, or link-order configuration.

 The Cellular LED is red or amber